Is there a Netflix curse on Australian Open tennis players? - ExBulletin

 Episode 4: Ons Jabeur (lost to Marketa Vondrousova in the second round in a three-setter); Paula Badosa (withdrew from the tournament with an injured thigh)

-Episode 5: Auger-Aliassime (plays Jiri Lehecka in the fourth round Sunday); Kasper Ruud (lost to Jenson Brooksby in the second round)
+Episode 5: Auger-Aliassime (plays Jiri Lehecka in the fourth round Sunday); Casper Ruud (lost to Jenson Brooksby in the second round)

 Yes, one of these is not like the other.